-Tuition & Fees: \$775 Online: \$600
+Tuition & Fees \$775 Online: \$600

-A Tuesday 9:30 a.m12:30 p.m.
+А Tuesday 9:30 a.m12:30 p.m.
 Ruello

 Online Tuesday 9:30 a.m12:30 p.m.
 Ruello

 This critique course is designed for the serious, advanced student working in drawing or water-based media on paper.
 The course provides an arena for constructive criticism within a nurturing environment.
 As this is primarily a critique course, most work discussed will be on art that was created outside of the classroom.
 The amount of time with each student will be divided based on class size.
-Online courses will be taught on a video conferencing app on the given date and time.
+The online section of this course will be taught on a video conferencing app on the given date and time.
 Instructions on how to access the platform as well as the handouts and other class information will be distributed to students prior to the first class meeting.